Relating Electric Vehicle Charging to Speed Scaling with Job-Specific Speed Limits: Offline scheduling

 with respective edge capacities

 Note that the function $g_{r,k}$ is not defined yet.
-The algorithm works with rounds $r$, each of which executes iterations $k$.
-Intuitively, $g_{r,k}$ is a lower bound on the flatness of the aggregated power profile.
+The algorithm works with rounds (indexed by $r$), each of which executes iterations (indexed by $k$).
+Intuitively, $g_{r,k}$ is a lower bound on the flatness of the aggregated speed profile.
 It varies over the execution of the algorithm, and is discussed in more detail in Section~\ref{sec:alg}.

 Given a flow $f$ in network $G$, we denote the flow value as $|f|$ and call an edge $(u,v)$ \textit{saturated} if $f(u,v) = c_{u,v}$.
 Note that a flow in $G$ corresponds to an EV schedule.
-Here, an EV $j$ charges $f(j,I_i)$ in interval $I_i$ and the capacities on edges in $D_0$ model the job-specific power limits.
-Furthermore, any flow for which the edges in $D_s$ are saturated corresponds to a feasible EV charging schedule and the flow through $D_t$ models the aggregated energy in the atomic intervals of the charging schedule corresponding to $f$.
-By normalizing for the length of each atomic interval, we can deduce the aggregated power profile.
-Based on this correspondence, we may use the network structure to not only derive a feasible, but an optimal schedule for objective function $F(p_1, \dots, p_m)$.
+Here, a job $j$ is scheduled to process $f(j,M_i)$ units of work in interval $M_i$, or equivalently an EV $j$ charges $f(j,M_i)$ in interval $M_i$ and the capacities on edges in $D_1$ model the job-specific speed limits.
+Furthermore, any flow for which the edges in $D_0$ are saturated corresponds to a feasible EV charging schedule and the flow through $D_t$ models the aggregated speed in the atomic intervals of the charging schedule corresponding to $f$.
+Note that the capacities and flow through $D_t$ are expressed in terms of the aggregated work processed.
+By normalizing for the length of each atomic interval, we can deduce the aggregated speed profile.
+Based on this correspondence, we may use the network structure to not only derive a feasible, but an optimal schedule for objective function $F(\sum_{j\in \mathcal{J}}s_j(t))$.

-\subsection{Algorithm formulation}
+\subsubsection{Algorithm formulation.}

-In the following, we use network $G$ defined in Section~\ref{sec:flow} to derive an iterative algorithm that gives an optimal schedule and power profile for (aggregated) EV charging with an increasing, convex and differentiable objective function $F(p_1, \dots, p_m)$.
+In the following, we use network $G$ defined in Section~\ref{sec:flow} to derive an iterative algorithm that gives an optimal schedule and power profile for (aggregated) EV charging with objective function $F(s) = \int_0^{\infty} \bar F(\pf_s(t))\,dt$ where $\bar F$ is strictly convex and increasing (cf.~\eqref{eq:generalizedFunctionObjective}).